AERONOMY AND ASTROPHYSICS

 Mark J. Engebretson, Augsburg College, and Marc R. Lessard, University of New Hampshire.

-One result of this process is fluctuations in the Earth's magnetic field, called micropulsations, which can be measured on time scales between 0.1 second and 1,000 seconds.
+One result of this process is fluctuations in the Earth's magnetic field, called micropulsations, which can be measured between 0.1 second and 1,000 seconds.
 It is known that magnetic variations can significantly affect power grids and pipelines.
 We plan to use magnetometers (distributed at high latitudes in both the antarctic and arctic regions) to learn more about how variations in the solar wind can affect the Earth and anthropogenic systems.

 We will study these solar-wind-driven variations and patterns at a variety of locations and over periods up to a complete solar cycle.
 Since satellite systems are now continuously observing solar activity and also monitoring the solar wind, it is becoming feasible to develop models to predict the disruptions caused by such magnetic anomalies.
 And while our work is geared specifically toward a better understanding of the world and the behavior of its anthropogenic systems, it will also involve space weather prediction.
-(A102M/S; NSF/OPP 0233169)^ top
+(A-102-M/S; NSF/OPP 02-33169)

 Gonzalo Hernandez, University of Washington.